Gupocca/AquaVitaeSpokane/Readme.md

 * Show the density of liquor licenses in Spokane
 * Filter the licenses by type
-* Filter the licenses by distance from a given location
+* Filter the licenses by their distance from a given location
 * Provide metrics to measure DUI/Underage drinking/disorderly conduct arrests for areas

 City Impact
 -----------

-* Improve the distribution for new licenses
+* Improve the distribution of new liquor licenses
-* Prevent the over distribution of licenses in an area based on licenses/area and licenses/population
+* Prevent the over-distribution of licenses in an area based on licenses/area and licenses/population
-* Improve patrols of problem areas for DUI/underage drinking/disorderly conduct
+* Improve patrols in problem areas for DUIs, underage drinking, & disorderly conduct
 * Determine value of liquor licenses based on utilization

 Data Sources